projectglow/glow/docs/source/etl/variant-data.rst

 =====

 Glow provides the ability to read binary PLINK binary PED (BED) files with accompanying BIM and FAM files.
-An example of using parallelizing PLINK can be found on the :ref:`Glow Pipe Transformer <pipe-transformer>` documentation page.
+An example of using parallelizing analysis across a PLINK BED file can be found on the :ref:`Glow Pipe Transformer <pipe-transformer>` documentation page.

 The provided path can be a file or glob pattern.